-This form should be completed when a parent/carer informs us that a student has sustained an injury or had an accident outside of school

-Date Accident/Injury Reported:

-Name of student:
+This form should be completed when a parent/carer informs us that a student has sustained an injury or had an accident outside of school Date Accident/Injury Reported: Name of student: Class/Year Group: Person Reporting Incident: Relationship to student: Date Accident Occurred: Place of Accident: Description of injury (complete body map if needed): Brief detail of how the accident occurred: Witnessed by: First Aid Treatment given: Yes No Was Medical advice sought?
+Yes No If yes, when and where?
+Signed by parent/carer:

-Class/Year Group:

-Person Reporting Incident:

-Relationship to student:

-Date Accident Occurred: Place of Accident:

-Description of injury (complete body map if needed):

-Brief detail of how the accident occurred:

-Witnessed by:

-First Aid Treatment given:

-Yes

-No

-Member of staff accident reported to:
+Member of staff accident reported